FREE Montessori Based Spring Activities For Kids

 In this month’s pack, we’ve included two works based on The Gardener by Sarah Stewart.
 These are both designed to help with reading comprehension.
 Six additional books are included on a book list, these same works could be applied to each book.
 Or download a few audio books and enjoy listening to them while you work on making Washi tape flowers and arranging fresh-cut flowers.
-Reading comprehension is something children sometimes struggle with and is certainly a skill we hope these free activity packs will help with.
+Reading comprehension is something children sometimes struggle with and a skill our free activity packs will help with.

 - Scheduling This Pack

 - Additional Suggestions For Kids And Parents

-Purchasing a local flower guide, or visiting a state park or agricultural center at a local university would be a great field trip this month.
+Purchasing a local flower guide or (when movement returns) visiting a state park or agricultural center at a local university would be a great field trip on this topic.
 It would be a fun way to learn about local wildflowers and help your children identify them.
 Local herbal apothecaries and community groups often host foraging walks, where you can learn about local edible plants and how to prepare them.